chantibabusambangi/multi_search_agent_rag/README.md

 **llm** in the llm prompt we told/instructed to him that **"Given a chat history and the latest user question... formulate a standalone question which can be understood without the chat history."\

-where chat history stored:  st.session_state.chat_history in streamlit session state
+where chat history stored:  st.session_state.chat_history in streamlit session state, given to llm to rewrite the query.

 2.Limited Knowledge of Local Documents
 The model couldn’t answer queries outside the uploaded dataset.